freeCodeCamp-2025-Summer-Hackathon/yellow-packet/frontend/README.md

 **Note:** The root of each tree and its subtree can not be complete until all its children are complete.
 (Pet Card Implementation can not be done until Pet Card Design is done, Pet Browsing Page can not be completed until Pet Filter Implementation and Pet Grid Implementation are both done, etc.)

-Click a component to read it's description.
+Click a component to read its description.

 [App.jsx](#appjsx)
 ├── [AboutPage.jsx](#aboutpagejsx)